Skip to main content

 Follow the instructions and enter the 6-digit code at the bottom to complete activation.
 Note, two-factor authentication can be disabled at any time by coming to this same screen and clicking on the "Turn off" button.

-Require on someone else's user account
+Requiring on someone else's user account

 Navigate to the person's profile and go to Actions > Change username/password in the upper right.
 A pop up will appear.
-Toggle the "Required?" field to Yes and click on the "Save" button at the bottom.
+Toggle the "Required?" field to "Yes" and click on the "Save" button at the bottom.

 With two-factor authentication set as required, the next time this user logs into the system, they will be required to set up two-factor authentication.
 This will happen from the login screen before they are granted access to the system.
 They must set this up before being able to log into the system.

-Set security policy for the entire organization
+Setting security policy for the entire organization

 You are also able to set a two-factor authentication policy for users of the system.
 This controls who is required to set up two-factor authentication before being able to log into the system.